MadNLP/MadNLP.jl/docs/src/tutorials/lbfgs.md

 !!! info
-    As MadNLP is designed to solve constrained optimization problems, it does not approximate the inverse of the Hessian matrix, as it is done in most implementations of the LBFGS algorithm.
+    As MadNLP is designed to solve constrained optimization problems, it does not approximate the inverse of the Hessian matrix, as done in most implementations of the LBFGS algorithm.